msysbio/microbetag/docs/tutorials/local.md

 {: .important-title}
 > FILENAMES
 >
-> The filenames of your bins/MAGs need to have the same name like those in your abundance table.
+> The filenames of your bins/MAGs need to have the same name, like those in your abundance table.
 > For example, if in the abundance table you have bin101, then the corresponding filename of the bin should be bin101.fa or bin101 fasta etc.
 > This will soon be changed so a mapping file can be used instead.
 > Until then though microbetag will fail if that is not the case.